-- Appropriate clothing and footwear must be worn. - Hanging jewellery is not permitted. - When long hair poses a safety risk it must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern.

-Students must not participate when the length of fingernails poses a safety risk to themselves or others.
+- Appropriate clothing and footwear must be worn.
+Loose hanging clothing is not permitted.
+Bare feet and sock feet are not permitted. - No exposed hanging jewellery permitted. - When long hair poses a safety risk it must be secured.
+Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.